tjFogarty/tj-ie/src/site/posts/building-my-site-part-iii-fine-tuning.md

 There's more I can do, however.
 Maybe there are smaller libraries out there that I can swap in, or some optimisations I can make to my artisanal, hand-rolled code.
 I could add the JavaScript to the service worker, though I have cache-invalidation trust issues that I need to work through first.

-Until then, you can see the {% external-link "https://github.com/tjFogarty/personal-site", "source code for this site" %} as it stands today.
+Until then, you can see the [source code for this site](https://github.com/tjFogarty/personal-site) as it stands today.